syncfusion-content/uwp-docs/uwp/Range-Selector/Getting-Started.md

 ### Adding content

-Content which needs to be displayed inside a SfDateTimeRangeNavigator can be of any control.
+Content which needs to be displayed inside a UWP Range Selector can be of any control.
 Here SfLineSparkline control has been added.

 The following properties are used to add content.